NexPlayer/Android-SDK/advanced.md

  ### GLRenderer Class Reference

-This is the view for displaying NexPlayer™ video output when using the OpenGL renderer.
+This is the view for displaying NexPlayer video output when using the OpenGL renderer.

-For details see the OpenGL Renderer section of the general NexPlayer™ Engine documentation.
+For details see the OpenGL Renderer section of the general NexPlayer Engine documentation.

 #### GLRenderer (Contextcontext, NexPlayernp, IListenerlistener, intcolorDepth)